Generalized Springer Theory for D-modules on a Reductive Lie Algebra

 \subsection{Notation}

 The following overview of notational conventions may be helpful when reading this paper. \begin{itemize} \item The following is a summary of the notation for $D$-modules (further details can be found in Appendix \ref{appendixdmod}).
-The abelian category of (all) $D$-modules on a smooth variety or stack $X$ is denoted $\bM(X)$; the derived category is denoted $\bD(X)$.\footnote{This is the unbounded derived category--or better, a differential graded, or stable $\infty$-categorical enhancement of it.
-However, for the purposes of this paper, we will not need such enhancements, and the reader may take $\bD(X)$ to consist of bounded complexes.} Thus if $U$ is a smooth smooth algebraic variety with an action of an affine algebraic group $K$, and $X=U/K$ is the quotient stack, we write $\bM(X)$ or $\bM(U)^K$ for the abelian category of $K$-equivariant $D$-modules on $U$.
-The equivariant derived category $\bD(X)=\bD(U)^K$ is a $t$-category with heart $\bM(X)$ which is not equivalent to the derived category of $\bM(X)$ in general.
+The abelian category of (all) $D$-modules on a smooth variety or stack $X$ is denoted $\bM(X)$; the (unbounded) derived category is denoted $\bD(X)$.
+Thus if $U$ is a smooth algebraic variety with an action of an affine algebraic group $K$, and $X=U/K$ is the quotient stack, we write $\bM(X)$ or $\bM(U)^K$ for the abelian category of $K$-equivariant $D$-modules on $U$.
+The equivariant derived category $\bD(X)=\bD(U)^K$ is a $t$-category with heart $\bM(X)$ (which is not equivalent to the derived category of $\bM(X)$ in general).
 If $X$ is not smooth, then $\bM(X)$ means the subcategory of $D$-modules on some smooth ambient variety or stack with support on $X$. \item Throughout the paper, $G$ always refers to a complex reductive group $P$ and $Q$ are parabolic subgroups with unipotent radicals $U$ and $V$ respectively, and $L = P/U$, $M=Q/V$ are the Levi factors.
 Frequently, we will consider splittings of $L$ and $M$ as subgroups of $G$, and we usually want them to contain a common maximal torus.
 Lie algebras are denoted by fraktur letter $\fg, \fp , \fq$, etc. as usual. \item We use the notation $\ug$ to refer to the quotient stack $\fg/G$.
 Thus $\bM(\ug)$ means the same thing as $\bM(\fg)^G$.
 Similarly, we have $\up$, $\ul$, etc. This, and further notation for related stacks (e.g. the Steinberg stack $\St{Q}{P}$) is introduced in Subsection \ref{subsectionsteinberg}. \item Functors of parabolic induction and restriction (introduced in Subsection \ref{ssparabolic}) will be denoted by $\IND^G_{P,L}$ and $\RES^G_{P,L}$ in the derived category context, and $\ind^G_{P,L}$ and $\res^G_{P,L}$ in the abelian category context (once we have deduced that they are $t$-exact).
 The Steinberg functors are the composites of parabolic induction with restriction, and are denoted by $\ST$ (in the derived setting) or $\st$ (in the abelian setting). \item Given an element $x\in \fg$, we write $H(x)=H_G(x)$ for the centralizer $C_G(x_s)$ of the semisimple part of $x$ with respect to the Jordan decomposition.
-This is a Levi subgroup of $G$. \item We frequently work with the poset $\Levi_G$ of Levi subgroups of $G$ up to conjugacy, ordered by inclusion.
+This is a Levi subgroup of $G$ (as it is the centralizer of the 1-dimensional subtorus of $\fg$ containing $x$; see \cite{borel_groupes_1965}, Th\'eor\`em 4.15). \item We frequently work with the poset $\Levi_G$ of Levi subgroups of $G$ up to conjugacy, ordered by inclusion.
 Thus $(M)\leq (L)$ means that some conjugate of $M$ is contained in $L$. \item We use a superscript on the left to denote the adjoint action or conjugation.
 Thus $\ls gx$ means $\Ad(g)(x)$ (for some $g\in G$, $x\in \fg$), and if $P$ is a subgroup of $G$, then $\ls gP$ means $gPg^{-1}$. \end{itemize}